kubemq-io/docs/docs/development/rest.md

 **NOTE:**

-Since Postman does not supports websocket upgrade function, only the GET function is provided.
+Since Postman does not support WebSocket upgrade function, only the GET function is provided.

 ### Subscribe to Events Store